TheSocietyProject/AntiAfk/README.md

 # AntiAfk
-A simple AntiAFK plugin for RE:Minecraft
+An AntiAFK plugin for RE:Minecraft

+-it also antiAfks for you if you are online and you can toggle it with \afk